Carsten Stoll

 IEEE VR, 2007

-We present a method for quickly rigging and animating detailed 3D human models from laser scans.
-A skeleton and skinning weights are automatically fitted to the scanned geometry, enabling rapid creation of animatable characters from static scan data without manual rigging.
+We present a method for quickly rigging and animating detailed 3D human models from laser scans, automatically fitting a skeleton and skinning weights to enable rapid creation of animatable characters.

 Geodesics guided constrained texture deformation